 Entries will be judged by a selected group of OMS members.
 Judging will be based on the 'ugly' appearance of the bug (as seen in its SEM photo), and the quality, accuracy and thoroughness of the description accompanying it.
 In the case of several bugs of the same type being submitted, the description will be used to distinguish between them and to break any ties.
 Last year's entries are posted on the Oklahoma Microscopy Society web site, at www.uglybug.org.

-Grand prizes for the contest were high-quality stereomicroscopes, $1000.00 values.
-For 2004, at least one stereomicroscope will again be awarded as grand prize.
+The grand prize for the 2005 contest will be a high-quality stereomicroscope of approximately $1000 value!.
 At least four runner-up prizes of microscopy curriculla and books will also be awarded.
 More prizes may be given based upon the number of entries received.
 All participating schools will receive a large poster highlighting some of the bugs from the contest, and an 8x10 photo of their own bug.
 Bugs will also be displayed on the internet at the Oklahoma Microscopy Society Web site, www.uglybug.org.
 OMS considers the bugs in the contest to be submitted on behalf of the school, and therefore any prizes awarded belong to the school itself and not to the student who originally found the bug.

 MOST LIKELY "BUGS" TO BE FOUND